stevepapazis/horde-insufficient-material-tests/README.md

-**TL;DR:** This script generates Horde positions and assess whether white has enough material to deliver mate in each one of those positions.
+**TL;DR:** This script generates Horde positions and assesses whether white has enough material to deliver mate in each one of those positions.

 ### The setting